phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 ## Conclusion

-In this post we discussed how to implement a simple in memory data source using datasource V2 API's.
+In this post we discussed how to implement a simple in memory data source using new data source V2 API's.